techborder/wp/wp-content/themes/edin/readme.txt

 * Images: images by Unsplash (https://unsplash.com/), licensed under [CC0](http://creativecommons.org/choose/zero/)

 == Changelog ==

+= 9 May 2016 =
+* Adjust background colour style for search toggle - was displaying as white background with white icon when open.

+= 5 May 2016 =
+* Move annotations into the `inc` directory.

+= 4 May 2016 =
+* Move existing annotations into their respective theme directories.

+= 22 April 2016 =
+* Add testimonials tag to style.css and readme.txt.

+= 20 April 2016 =
+* Add new Breadcrumb Navigation tag.

+= 18 April 2016 =
+* Minor punctuation fix for the Themes Options.

+= 5 April 2016 =
+* Editor styles on audio embeds and .wp-audio-shortcode caused an infinite loop when audio players were inserted into the content.
+Removing these styles

 = 25 February 2016 =
 * Ensure mobile menu appears at the appropriate time no matter whether scrollbars are present or not.